Start consult with coach

 Recovery

-After 24-48 hours, and after pain subsides, most athletes can start to get back to physical activity.
-Your doctor will advise you on a plan to get you back to a full recovery and return to play.
+After 24–48 hours, and once your stiff neck and pain subside, most athletes can start to get back to physical activity.
+Your doctor will advise you on a plan to get you back to a full recovery and return to play after cervical strain injuries.

 GET BACK TO WHAT YOU LOVE.
 FASTER